 In photography, a panorama is a wide view or representation of a subject (frequently a landscape or vista).
 It can also apply to painting, drawing, or a three-dimensional model.
 The motion-picture term panning is derived from panorama.

 In digital photography, the most common method for producing panoramas is to take a series of overlapping pictures and merge (or stitch) them together, using specialized software such as Lightroom or Photoshop.
 To successfully merge multiple images into a panorama, the pictures must be taken from the same position (to avoid alignment errors between adjacent images), and there must be sufficient overlap in adjacent images that the software can identify features common to both; the recommended overlap is about 30%.

 A teleconverter is a second lens mounted between a camera and its interchangeable lens which increases the effective focal length of the lens by enlarging the central part of the image obtained by the lens.

 Software and Apps

-I use a number of apps on my computer and smartphone to assist with the photography process.
+I use a number of apps on my 27″ iMac computer and my smartphone to assist with the photography process.
 I will mention them here in case anyone is interested in using them.

 Aurora HDR is computer software created specifically for editing High Dynamic Range (HDR) images.
 It can be used as a stand-alone editor or as a plugin to Lightroom so photos in Lightroom can be combined in Aurora directly, without having to save Lightroom edits, open and combine them in Aurora, save the result, and then import it into Lightroom.